HasnainKousar/assignment1/readme.md

 9. git init : a git command to initialize the current directory as a Git repository.
 Ex: username:~/assignment1$ git init
 This will initialize assignment1 as a Git repository

+10. git clone : a git command to clone/retrieve an entire repo from a hosted location such as Github.
+Ex. username:~$ git clone url
+This will clone the entire repo from the hosted location given by the url